CS3219-AY2425S1/cs3219-ay2425s1-project-g24/apps/README.md

 ├── user-service
 │   ├── Dockerfile           # Dockerfile for user-service
 │   └── ... (other user-service files)
+├── execution-service
+│   ├── Dockerfile           # Dockerfile for execution-service
+│   └── ... (other execution-service files)
+├── signalling-service
+│   ├── Dockerfile           # Dockerfile for signalling-service
+│   └── ... (other signalling-service files)
+├── history-service
+│   ├── Dockerfile           # Dockerfile for history-service
+│   └── ... (other history-service files)
 ```

 ## Docker Compose Setup